fssrepository/myscoutee-old/README.md

    When you want to create an event, then you call people based on mutual priority instead of inviting individually. (who you met before on any random event -> hence you are not new to each other, or your level 1 connections)
 2) Some menu has been commented out, as functionality needs to be fixed. (don't remove)
 3) Some documentation is under docs folder and in the entity files.

-Lots of refactoring has happened lately:
-1) mysql/neo4j -> mongodb (to create the MVP faster)
-2) kotlin -> java
-3) mosquitto project has been customized
-...

 #server folder